Service Area Business Success: Plumbing Company Recovery

 Why did Mike set it up this way?
 Simple: he thought displaying the address made the business look more legitimate and established.
 He also wanted to rank for searches near his office location.
 Both are understandable instincts, but both violate Google's SAB guidelines.
 Google's rule is clear: if you do not serve customers at your business address, you must hide that address.

 SAB suspension recoveries require a specific approach that differs from other types of suspensions.
-You are not just fixing a violation.
-You are fundamentally reconfiguring how Google understands your business model.
-Here is how I handled it day by day.
+You are not just fixing a violation — you are fundamentally reconfiguring how Google understands your business model.

 Documentation We Provided